Career Advice

 Before you go, here are 3 final tips for you when you’re writing Thank You Notes.

 1. Be professional and courteous!
-Don’t come off as desperate.
+Don’t come off as desperate

 As a candidate, you don’t wish to come off as impatient or desperate to the interviewer.
+This evokes a negative impression of you, and could appear unprofessional.

 These behaviours could negatively influence the outcome of your interview.
+So, treat this as a professional courtesy and not an opportunity to find out how well you done.

 2. Don’t ask for an outcome immediately after the interview.

 As shared above, it is unlikely that the interviewer or hiring manager will make the decision upon the end of the interview.
+Therefore, do not pressure or rush them to give you an outcome immediately.

 3. End off with a prompt for the interviewer to follow-up with next steps.